 - To configure load balancing on a Shared VPC setup, see Setting up Internal HTTP(S) Load Balancing for Shared VPC.

 - To configure load balancing for your services running in GKE pods, see Container-native load balancing with standalone NEGs and the Attaching an internal HTTP(S) load balancer to standalone NEGs section.

-- To manage the proxy-only subnet resource, see Proxy-only subnets for internal HTTP(S) load balancers.
+- To manage the proxy-only subnet resource, see Proxy-only subnets.

 - To configure backend subsetting on Internal HTTP(S) Load Balancing, see Backend subsetting.